The Mission of New College

 1 As described in Florida Statutes 240.2011 & Florida Legislature 2001 SB 1162, Section 39 and Florida Statutes 1004.32.

-New College of Florida is accredited by the Southern Association of Colleges and Schools to award baccalaureate degrees.
+New College of Florida is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404) 679 -4500 for questions about the accreditation of New College of Florida.

 Equal Education and Opportunity Policy